 - Clarke also used another space-stealth rationale in his short story "Superiority".
 A space-warping field literally put light-years of extra distance between the generating ship and the rest of the universe, thus putting it far beyond detection range.
 Of course, this worked both ways, and the device turned out to have other problems as well.

 - In the Honor Harrington books, this is a key element of the space combat.
 All ships rely on gravity-themed Applied Phlebotinum for propulsion, but gravity drives can be detected for a great distance, regardless of lightspeed limitations.
-However, a ship with the gravity wedge turned off is essentially invisible, and the ships also have stealth systems which dampen or alter the signature of an active drive.
+A ship with the gravity wedge turned off is considered essentially invisible— largely because the ranges involved in Honorverse battles are extreme even by space standards, so it would take a prohibitively high-res telescope to spot them by their electromagnetic emissions.
+Even with the wedge on, the ships also have stealth systems which dampen or alter the signature of an active drive.
 The series' surprising adherence to certain elements of physics means that, in at least one interesting example, a small, patchwork force took out one far greater numerically without even being fired upon simply by using chemical thrusters to get moving and then opening up with all the weapons at point-blank range against an opponent who had no clue they were even physically in the system.

 - In a later installment Dame Honor confronts a hero-worshiping cadet attempting to praise her ingenuity for the aforementioned gambit by explaining just how stupid and desperate the tactic was.
 All Honorverse ships include numerous conventional sensors, radar, lidar, passive EM and IR detectors of all kinds; any one of which could have seen Honor coming from light-minutes away.
 Her trick worked simply because her enemy's sensor-techs were too lazy and trusting to check anything but their gravitic sensors, and apparently they had no automated monitoring systems.